PseudoDevs/IamGhost/FATAL10.md

-Last updated: 2024-04-02 19:39:35
+Last updated: 2024-04-02 19:40:08
-Random Quote: The friendship that can cease has never been real. - Jerome
+Random Quote: Life is not a problem to be solved, but a reality to be experienced. - Søren Kierkegaard